sarahforzley/universal-docs/api/endpoints.md

 When accepting input via Query String parameters you may be vulnerable to [CWE-914: Improper Control of Dynamically-Identified Variables](https://cwe.mitre.org/data/definitions/914.html).
 Consider using a `param` block to ensure that only valid parameters are provided to the endpoint.

 Below is an example of CWE-914.
-A `$IsChallengePassed` query string parameter could be included to bypass the challenge.
+Include a `$IsChallengePassed` query string parameter to bypass the challenge.

 ```powershell
 New-PSUEndpoint -Url "/api/v1.0/CWE914Test" -Description "Vulnerable to CWE-914" -Endpoint {